 You should write a statement about the piece of work concerned; our service can help you with this.
 Contact us and we can help check what you have written and advise you further.

 You should always try to attend the meeting - if you really can't attend, you should let the University know and should submit a statement in advance.
 Otherwise a decision will be made in your absence and your voice won't be heard.
+In some cases, a member of our team may be able to attend the meeting with you.

 There are two types of meeting relating to issues of academic conduct:

-Academic Cause for Concern meeting
+Academic Concern Meeting

 This meeting is normally for students in their first year of study at the university.
 It involves allegations of poor academic practice such as a lack of understanding of academic protocols and referencing.
 Your Course Leader (or a nominee) and a Secretary from Registry Services will attend.
 The Module Leader or marker may also be there.
 There will be a written record of the meeting.
 You will be asked to answer to the concern which has been raised about your work.
 It is advisable to take with you any notes which you used in the preparation and production of your piece of work.